HugeFrog24/gpt-video-transcriber/README.md

 5. **Cleanup:**
    - Temporary files are automatically removed after processing

+> [!NOTE]
-Note: This tool requires an active internet connection to use the OpenAI API for transcription and description generation.
+> This tool requires an active internet connection to use the OpenAI API for transcription and description generation.

 While this tool is powerful, regularly backing up your original metadata is recommended to prevent future loss.